GoogleCloudPlatform/bigquery-utils/scripts/optimization/README.md

 **Note:** The [freq_read_tables_without_partitioning_or_clustering.sql](freq_read_tables_without_partitioning_or_clustering.sql) script depends on the `table_read_patterns` table so you must first run the [tables_read_patters.sql](table_read_patterns.sql) script.

-The [freq_read_tables_without_partitioning_or_clustering.sql](freq_read_tables_without_partitioning_or_clustering.sql) script creates a table named, `freq_read_tables_without_part` that contains a list of the most frequently read tables which are:
+The [freq_read_tables_without_partitioning_or_clustering.sql](freq_read_tables_without_partitioning_or_clustering.sql) script creates a table named, `freq_read_tables_without_part` that contains a list of the most frequently read tables which meet any of the following conditions:
   - not partitioned
   - not clustered
   - neither partitioned nor clustered